 Successful completion of the degree, including a required 1,020-hour internship at one of more than 50 affiliated sites across the country, prepares students for the examination administered by the Certification Board for Music Therapists, Inc.

 The Music Therapy faculty includes experts with diverse clinical and research emphases.
-Program director Dr. Cathy McKinney is the author of numerous publications and has served as curricular consultant for national and international music therapy degree programs.
+Program faculty have authored numerous publications and have served the profession at state, regional, national, and international levels.

 They are supported by additional board-certified music therapists who serve as adjunct faculty and clinical supervisors.